MicrosoftDocs/azure-docs/articles/iot-central/howto-set-up-template.md

    !["Configure Device Properties" form with details for location](./media/howto-set-up-template/locationdeviceproperty2.png)

-Now that you have configured your location property, you can [add a map to visualize the location in the device dashboard](#add-an-azure-maps-location-in-the-dashboard).
+Now that you've configured your location property, you can [add a map to visualize the location in the device dashboard](#add-an-azure-maps-location-in-the-dashboard).

 ## Commands

 Commands are used to remotely manage a device.
-They enable operators of your application to instantaneously run commands on the device.
+They enable operators of your application to instantly run commands on the device.
 You can add multiple commands to your device template that appear as tiles on the **Commands** tab for operators to use.
 As the builder of the device, you have the flexibility to define commands according to your requirements.

 How is a command different from a setting?

 * **Setting**: A setting is a configuration that you want to apply to a device, and you want the device to persist that configuration until you change it.
 For example, you want to set the temperature of your freezer, and you want that setting even when the freezer restarts.

-* **Command**: You use commands to instantaneously run a command on the device remotely from IoT Central.
+* **Command**: You use commands to instantly run a command on the device remotely from IoT Central.
 If a device isn't connected, the command times out and fails.
 For example, you want to restart a device.

 When you run a command, it can be in one of three states, depending on whether the device received the command.